After-Shock/Cloudbox-wiki/Configuring-Settings.md

   - `use_rsync`: Option to enable/disable rsync backup.
 Options are `true` or `false`.
 Default is `false`.

   - `use_rclone`: Option to enable/disable cloud backup.
 Options are `true` or `false`.
 Default is `false`.

-  - `stop_plex`: Option to shutdown Plex before backup.
-Default is `false`.

-    - Note: It is highly recommended to set this as `true`, since this will cause Plex to be stopped while /opt is archived, and brought backup immediately upon archive creation, just before upload.
-This will prevent potential corruption of the Plex SQLite database.
-However, this option MUST BE `false` for feeder installations; otherwise, the backup will fail.

   - `cron_time`: How often to backup should run (only when `cron_state` is set to `present`).
 Options are `reboot`, `yearly`, `annually`, `weekly`, `daily`, or `hourly`.
 Default is `weekly`.